 The budget includes funding to upgrade the communication components of the Flood Early Warning System.
-The City will pay for 40% of the system, while the remaining 60% is split among Story County, Iowa Department of Transportation, and Iowa State University.
+The City will pay for 40% of the system, while the remaining 60% is split among Story County, the Iowa Department of Transportation, and Iowa State University.

 If this new system is removed from the calculation, the operating budget for this utility will increase by only 1.5% over the prior year's adopted level.
-Therefore, the need for the 5% sewer rate increase is predominantly due to the Sanitary Sewer Rehabilitation capital improvement project that over the next five years will allocate more than \$18,000,000 to the repair or replacement of deficient sewer lines and deteriorated manholes.
+Therefore, the need for the 5% sewer rate increase is predominantly due to the Sanitary Sewer Rehabilitation capital improvement project that will allocate more than \$18,000,000 over the next five years to the repair or replacement of deficient sewer lines and deteriorated manholes.
 These upgrades will decrease the amount of clean water entering the sanitary sewer system and eliminate the need for treatment at the Water Pollution Control Plant.
-This project was judged to be the more cost-effective strategy of maintaining adequate capacity for the Plant.
+This project was judged to be the most cost-effective strategy for maintaining adequate capacity for the Plant.